Visual thinking

 So, now that you’re ready to get started on mind mapping, do you have the right tools to make it happen?
 There are so many mind map examples out there, but it’s important to find one that works for everyone in your business, whether you work remotely or in-office.
 A mind map you can customize for your needs is crucial for an innovative brainstorming session.

-With Mural’s mind map template, you’ll not only spur creativity within your team but also simplify complex ideas and concepts.
+When mind mapping in Mural, you’ll not only spur creativity within your team but also simplify complex ideas and concepts.
 You can then transform your mind maps into infographics that communicate ideas more effectively with stakeholders.
-Get started today with a Free Forever plan, and invite your whole team so everyone can get involved in your next brainstorming session.